Confusedfish/confusedfish.github.io/_posts/2017_Canada/2017-02-02-christines-restaurant.md

 Admittedly we did have to sub an extra &pound;50 but the timeshare funds covered most of it.

-The food & decor was stunning, the service was impeccable, the clientele an interesting mix of snowboarder bums in ripped coat through to poshly dressed couples.
+The food & decor was stunning, the service was impeccable, the clientele an interesting mix of snowboarder bums through to poshly dressed couples.

 If you aren't skiing then it's an easy ride up the gondola and then over the peak 2 peak but you will need a lift ticket.